rodmcnew/tabular-sarsa-js/README.md

 # Tabular SARSA
-A tabular implementation of the SARSA reinforcement learning algorithm which is related to Q-learning
+A tabular implementation of the SARSA reinforcement learning algorithm.
+Q values are stored in a table and updated every time the agent acts.

 More info about SARSA: https://en.wikipedia.org/wiki/State-Action-Reward-State-Action